You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 Storage

-Room temperature or fridge: vegan banana bread stays on the counter for 3 – 4 days or up to 1 week in the refrigerator.
+Room temperature or fridge: Vegan banana bread stays on the counter for 3 – 4 days or up to 1 week in the refrigerator.
 Either way, wrap it in aluminum foil or plastic wrap to keep it fresh and moist.

-Thaw: defrost in the microwave or at room temperature over several hours.
+Thaw: Defrost in the microwave or at room temperature over several hours.
 Do not freeze multiple times.

-For many more breakfast ideas, check out our breakfast category page.
+For more breakfast ideas, check out our compilation with 30+ breakfast recipes.

-vegan banana bread slices
+vegan banana bread slices on a white cutting board

 Vegan Banana Bread